 Whether you're at work or at rest, your brain will always find time to explore and zone out.
-And while day dreaming gets a bad rap, an ever growing body of work suggests this might be further from the truth than we may think.
+And while day dreaming gets a bad rap, an ever growing body of work suggests that not all mind wandering is a waste of time.

 Spacing out at work or school, for example, is seen as the ultimate display of laziness, incompetence and lack of focus.
-It turns out that this notion could be wrong in many ways; your moments of distraction could actually be instances of creative insight.
+It turns out that this notion could be wrong in more ways than one; your moments of distraction could actually be instances of your most creative insights.

 Your brain on daydreaming

 There is a set of highly specialized areas of your brain that reflect your sensory experiences.
 This includes the limbic system (your emotions and formation of new memories) and the prefrontal cortex (behavior, personality expression, and decision making), among other more intricate points.